ropensci/beastier/doc/faq.md

 Submit an Issue.
 Or send an email to Richel Bilderbeek.

-## How do I reference to this work?

-Cite:

- * Bilderbeek, Richel J.C., Etienne, Rampal S., "babette: BEAUti 2, BEAST2 and Tracer for R". bioRxiv 271866; doi: https://doi.org/10.1101/271866

 ## What is the idea behind the logo?

 The logo consists of a rough redraw of Beast, a fictional character from Marvel Comics, and the R logo.

 ## What are the FASTA files?